senem584/senem584/README.md

 ## Hi there 👋
 I am a biomedical engineering undergraduate senior with a minor in mathematics.
+I currently work in an AI lab and assistive technology lab.

 Reach out to me on [Linkedin](https://www.linkedin.com/in/senem-keceli/)!